BetterDiscord/docs/docs/plugins/concepts/patching.md

 function yourTarget() {}
 ```

-then you can't really affect it.
+Then you can't really affect it.
 However, if your target is part of an object in some way, like being contained in an imported module, you can overwrite that reference with your own function causing everyone to call your function instead.

 ```js:line-numbers
 const someObject = {